How to use local filesystem remotes with git

 git clone /path/to/repos/myrepo.git

-To update a copy you can use standard git fetch
+To update a copy you can use standard git fetch, merge, pull, rebase

 commands with your branches as normal.
 For example: